cryshansen/photography_qa/README.md

 # photography_qa
-A rule based form responses to listings of photography categories and some explanations that in some cases include a photography challenge
+A rule based form responses to listings of photography categories and some response explanations.
+In one case the response includes a photography challenge

-Version 1 relies only on rule based information.
+## Version 1 relies only on rule based information.
 The concept is to have a rule based, button based action responses to a chatbot.

 Each technique of the forms are unique for simplistic function and add on items become a new form.